STRIDES/NIHCloudLabAWS/docs/connect_ec2.md

 7. Go to `Configure storage` and set the GB that you will need.
 You can always resize later by editing the instance.

 8. If you plan to only connect via SSH, and not SSM, go ahead and click `Launch Instance` on the bottom right part of the screen.
-However, if you would like to have SSM access available, and are using an Amazon AMI, then click the `Advanced details` drop down arrow.
+However, if you would like to have SSM access available, and are using an Amazon Linux AMI, then click the `Advanced details` drop down arrow.
 Under `IAM instance profile`, select `SSM-Role-For-EC2`.
 You may need to search for it.
+If you are not using an Amazon Linux AMI then follow these [instructions](https://aws.amazon.com/premiumsupport/knowledge-center/install-ssm-agent-ec2-linux/).
+For more info on adding IAM roles go [here](https://docs.aws.amazon.com/systems-manager/latest/userguide/setup-instance-profile.html).

 ![IAM](/docs/images/IAM_SSM_role.png)